kdz/ebohub/D_Q1.md

-#Program Description#

-Description of the program, including:

-  - What does it do?
-  - What problem were you trying to solve?
-  - How does your solution address the problem?
-  - Instructions on how to run the program and tests

 ### EboHub ###

 EboHub is an cloud-based application to assist health-care workers, patients, and administrators coordinate disease surveillance and management on the frontlines of the battle against Ebola through SMS and web interfaces.